yudai-4/mipro_easy_test/README.md

 First, access http://127.0.0.1:5000/
 Download the “公開” folder from SharePoint, extract it, and obtain the folder path.
 Paste the path into the system, then follow the UI instructions to proceed.

+### How it Works
+It uses library "Flask" to make html pages interactive.
+Retrieval of problems and in/out data is using dfs approach.
+The code is being judged using Wandbox API.
+The absolute error of 10^-6 is allowed.